Apply these 8 points on your QRZ.com profile and make your hobby more enjoyable and fun. Smart work is better than Hard work to achieve your goal.

 2) QSL Options

 With electronic QSL getting preferred more and more by Hams from the last decade, it is essential for you to set your QSL options for the world.
-It will save yourself, from receiving Mail QSL (Physical QSL Card) at you QTH (Home or Shack Address) if you do not wish to take out time and print the QSL Cards and send it to that Ham while paying from your pocket or ask that Ham pay for it, who want to receive your card.
+It will save you, from receiving Mail QSL (Physical QSL Card) at your QTH (Home or Shack Address) if you do not wish to take out time and print the QSL Cards and send it to that Ham while paying from your pocket or ask that Ham pays for it, who want to receive your card.

-A Ham friend did a QSO with a guy from Indonesia, next day he receives an email requesting a QSL Card, to which my friend politely denied, and expressed his preference for electronic QSL (LoTW/QRZ/eQSL) over Physical Cards.
-The Ham from Indonesia expressed his displeasure for that QSO, just because my friend had not set his QSL options on QRZ.com profile page.
+A Ham friend did a QSO with a guy from Indonesia, next day he receives an email requesting a QSL Card, but my friend politely denied, and expressed his preference for electronic QSL (LoTW/QRZ/eQSL) over Physical Cards.
+The Ham from Indonesia expressed his displeasure for that QSO, just because my friend had not set his QSL options on the QRZ.com profile page.

 The below screenshot is from my QRZ Page; I prefer LoTW and eQSL.
 However, that’s me.
 Do what makes you happy in this hobby.
 But, make sure you set the right options and don’t change it often.
 You find the options for the settings, under Your Call Sign => Edit ‘Your Call Sign’ as given in the screenshot below.

 Click on the first option ‘Update the basic callsign data (name, address, email, etc.)’ as seen in the screenshot below.